-A legal challenge of a guarantee on fraudulent conveyance grounds may focus, among other things, on the benefits, if any, the guaranter realized as a result of our issuing the notes.
-To the extent a guarantee is voided as a fraudulent conveyance or held unenforceable for any other reason, the holders of the notes would not have any claim against that guaranter and would be creditors solely of the issuer and any other guaranters whose guarantees are not held unenforceable.
+A legal challenge of a guarantee on fraudulent conveyance grounds may focus, among other things, on the benefits, if any, the guarantor realized as a result of our issuing the notes.
+To the extent a guarantee is voided as a fraudulent conveyance or held unenforceable for any other reason, the holders of the notes would not have any claim against that guarantor and would be creditors solely of the issuer and any other guarantees are not held unenforceable.